Contact Us

 Variable data printing allows for unprecedented personalization by leveraging customer data to customize individual elements within each printed piece–such as text, images, and graphics.

-> First, do a deep dive into your customer data to identify specific niches and verticals.
-This allows you to hyper-target catalog content and ensures it hits the mark every time.
+• Analyze your customer data to identify specific niches and verticals.
+This will allow you to hyper-target catalog content and ensure it hits the mark every time.

-> Use digital catalogs for their wide reach and complement them with targeted print catalogs to provide different audience segments with the products and catalog content that resonate best with them.
+• Use digital catalogs for their wide reach and complement them with hyper-targeted print catalogs to provide diverse audience segments with the products and content they are most interested in.

-> Reference data from digital catalog interactions to shape both your digital and print catalog content.
+• Reference data from digital catalog interactions to inform future content and strategies for personalized print catalogs.

 Picture Perfect Catalogs: The Importance of Color Consistency Across Mediums